-If students accept the loans, they will receive an e-mail outlining the steps needed to complete the loan process.
-This could include completing Promissory Notes.
-Students new to Sinclair and new to the loan program will be required to complete the Loan Entrance Counseling Session available online at www.studentloans.gov.
+If accepting loans, students will receive an e-mail if additional steps are required to complete the loan process.
+This could include completing the Loan Agreement (MPN) and/or Loan Entrance Counseling Session by visiting www.studentloans.gov.

 Please note that first time student loan borrowers will not be eligible for federal loan funds to disburse until the 31st day of the term after the student begins classes.
 If funds are remaining after tuition and fees have been paid the student may, if authorized, use the funds to buy books.
 After the start of the term, any federal financial aid not used on tuition, fees, and/or books will be eligible for refund.
-Refunds are issued by the Bursar during the term after verification of attendance is established.
-Please visit refund information and policy webpage for more information, as well as steps to select how you want your refund delivered.
+Refund distributions are processed by the Bursar through BankMobile.
+More information on refunds and BankMobile can be found at the refund information and policy webpage.

 The financial aid will still be processed as quickly as possible.
-However, students may have to pay tuition charges by the payment deadline date or enroll in the Payment Plan at paymentplan.sinclair.edu.
-Check the NelNet Payment Plan web site for the enrollment deadline dates.
+However, students may have to pay tuition charges by the payment deadline date or enroll in the Nelnet (FACTS) Payment Plan at paymentplan.sinclair.edu.
+Check the Nelnet (FACTS) Payment Plan web site for the enrollment deadline dates.
 Once the financial aid process is complete, students may be reimbursed up to the amount of the accepted awards, if any.

-Yes, a student’s course schedule may impact eligibility of Federal financial aid awards.
+Yes, registered courses may impact federal financial aid amounts and/or eligibility.
 The following information only applies in the consideration of the Federal Pell Grant, Federal Supplemental Education Opportunity Grant (SEOG), Federal Direct Loans, and Federal Work-Study.

-Sinclair offers students part-time employment opportunities on campus.
-Students can look for job postings and apply for positions in JobLink.
+Sinclair offers students part-time employment opportunities both on and off campus.
+Students can look for job postings and apply for positions at JobLink..

-Positions are categorized as Regular or Work Study.
-Any student can apply for regular positions.
-Students must have a Federal Work Study award on Web Advisor to apply for Work Study Only positions.
+Positions are categorized as Regular Student Employment or Federal Work Study.
+Any student can apply for Regular Student Employment positions.
+Students must have a Federal Work Study award available to apply for Work Study Only positions.
 Students who do not have a Federal Work Study award may contact a financial aid representative to see if you qualify.
-Learn more about work study here.
+Learn more about both types of student employment.

 Also available are internship opportunities.
 Working as a student not only offers income to help pay for classes, but also provides resume building experience.

-After tuition and fees are paid, students may use remaining federal financial aid or scholarships up to a maximum of $1000 per term to purchase books in the Sinclair Bookstore.
+After tuition and fees are paid, students may use remaining federal financial aid and some scholarships up to a maximum of $1000 per term to purchase books in the Sinclair Bookstore.
 Students must show their Tartan Card for identification.
-Book charge dates can be found at sinclair.ecampus.com.
+Book charge dates can be found at sinclair.ecampus.com .
 More information on Financial Aid for textbooks can be found here www.sinclair.edu/finaid-textbooks.

 View help video: Will financial aid pay for all of my expenses?

-This is the application the federal government, the state agency and the school uses to determine your eligibility for financial aid.
+It is the Free Application for Federal Student Aid.
+The FAFSA is an application the federal government, the state agency, and the school uses to determine your eligibility for financial aid.

 View help video: What is the FAFSA?

 The financial aid staff provides workshops to help students complete the application online.
-The workshop dates and locations are available in the financial aid office and at www.sinclair.edu/enroll/how-to/fafsa-workshops/.
+The workshop dates and locations are available at www.sinclair.edu/enroll/how-to/fafsa-workshops/.

 It is possible to use financial aid for all three terms.
-State grants and federal loans can be used for all three terms.
+State grants and federal loans can be used for all three terms if all eligibility is not exhausted in the first 2 terms.
 The Federal Pell Grant will be awarded over two terms with a possible option for the third term if student meets eligibility requirements for a second scheduled Pell Grant award.
 The number of terms in which scholarships are awarded will vary based on the criteria of each scholarship.

 Students are not required to attend full time, but most financial aid is prorated for students enrolled in fewer than 12 credit hours per term.
-Some financial aid requires the students to be enrolled at least 6 credit hours--such as loans, some scholarships, work study, etc. Contact a financial aid representative for more information.
+Some financial aid requires the students to be enrolled at least 6 credit hours--such as loans, some scholarships, work study, etc. Visit the Welcome Center for more information.

 View help video: Do I have to be enrolled full-time to receive financial aid?